Dax911/nodejsSDKdemo-Perm2023/README.md

 - `getAccounts`: Retrieve the user's Ethereum accounts.
 - `getChainId`: Get the current Ethereum chain ID.
-- `sendTransaction`: Send an Ethereum transaction (customize parameters as needed).
+- `signMessage`: Send an Ethereum transaction (customize parameters as needed).
 - `getBalance`: Get the balance of an Ethereum address (customize parameters as needed).
 - Other actions: You can extend the list of available actions as needed.